nguterresn/quartz/content/smoke-extractor.md

 ### Version 2.05

 Two boost converters is stupid — single boost converter approach.
 USB-C can only charge.
 SMD button was from a really bad quality (hard to click), replaced by a classic TH 6x6mm.
+3mm LEDs are a waste of space, current and money, replaced by simple 0603 SMD ones.

 ![Smoke extractor 2v05 Front](SE_2v05.jpg)